 You will dine in the evening within The Torridon Hotel in their 1887 restaurant.
 The restaurant is the finest hotel in the region and has been awarded three AA Rosettes.

-After awaking in the Torridon you will make a journey to the land which many describe as the origin of myths and fairies, the Isle of Skye, you will visit sites of immense beauty, starting with The Old Man of Storr and then Kilt Rock.
+After awaking in the Torridon, you will make a journey to the land which many describe as the origin of myths and fairies, the Isle of Skye where you will visit sites of immense beauty, starting with The Old Man of Storr and then Kilt Rock.